Back to the blog

 B. Rapid Development

-The gambit’s hallmark is swift piece mobilization, which can overwhelm unprepared opponents.
+The gambit is characterized by rapid piece mobilization, which can give unprepared opponents difficulty.

 C. Tactical Opportunities